spray/spray-json/README.markdown

 * Type-class based (de)serialization of custom objects (no reflection, no intrusion)
 * No external dependencies

-It is available for Scala on the JVM, ScalaJS and Scala Native.
+It is available for Scala on the JVM, ScalaJS and Scala Native<sup>1</sup>.

 _spray-json_ allows you to convert between
  * String JSON documents